Skip to main content

 Residential New Construction: for purposes of real estate transfers, house or modular home that was placed on the property after the purchase by the seller, such as open land purchase where a home was constructed and is now being sold

-Return: a form submitted by taxpayer to the Vermont Department of Taxes or IRS with information regarding their taxes and other information
+Return: a form submitted by the taxpayer to the Vermont Department of Taxes or IRS with information regarding their taxes and other information

 REW: Real Estate Withholding